medelfor/surreal-docs-documentation/surdocs/docs/reference/surreal-json.md

 Current version of the project.
 It's strongly recommended to use Semantic Versioning.
 You can read more about Semantic Versioning on its [website](https://semver.org/ "Semantic Versioning Homepage").

+Versions that are not SemVer-compatible cannot be used with Surreal Cloud.

 ### Content settings

 #### `contents`